 The Magic Merlin

-The Merlin engine, with its two-stage supercharger, transformed the Mustang’s performance.
-Most importantly, this engine significantly improved the Mustang’s range and speed.
-One Mustang fitted with the new engine flew 441 mph at 29,800 feet—nearly 100 mph faster than a P-51A at the same altitude.
+The Merlin engine, with its two-stage supercharger, transformed the aircraft’s performance.
+Most importantly, this engine significantly improved the Mustang’s combat and training range and maximum speed.
+One Mustang fitted with the new engine reached 441 mph at 29,800 feet—nearly 100 mph faster than a P-51A at the same altitude.
 The Merlin also increased the Mustang’s service ceiling to almost 42,000 feet.

 Turning the Tide